-Most people only experience jet lag when crossing 3 or more time zones.
-When travelling across 5 time zones or more, it can take up to 6 days to feel normal again.
+Most people only experience jet lag when crossing three or more time zones.
+When travelling across five time zones or more, it can take up to six days to feel normal again.

 The most common treatment for jet lag is melatonin, available on prescription and sold under the brand name Circadin.
-Using Melatonin for jet lag is an 'off-label' use of the medication.
-This means that the original license does not cover this application.
+Using Melatonin for jet lag is an 'off-label' use of the medication in the UK.
+‘Off-label’ use means that the original license does not cover this application.
 Extending a license can be an expensive process, which manufacturers often avoid.
-Despite being off-label, doctors are able to prescribe Melatonin for jet lag when it is the most appropriate treatment.
+Despite being off-label, doctors can prescribe Melatonin for jet lag when it is the most appropriate treatment.

 The original license for Melatonin was for use in insomnia.
 Melatonin is the name of the hormone produced naturally by the body that regulates your sleeping pattern.
 Melatonin levels increase at nightfall, causing you to feel sleepy, and decrease as the sun rises, signalling that it is time to wake up.
 When crossing several time zones, your normal sleeping pattern is disrupted.
 Taking a melatonin supplement can help you to fall asleep at the time of your destination, and help keep you asleep for around 8 hours.
 This will help you to wake up feeling refreshed, minimising disruption to your travel plans.

 Regulating your sleep pattern can ease the transition between time zones.
-When you board a plane for a long flight, set your watch to the time of your destination.
-Try and sleep at the right times, and get up and move around if you feel sleepy during the daytime hours.
-When you arrive at your destination, try to stay awake until 10 pm and avoid napping in the day.
-Staying well hydrated and avoiding alcohol will help to relieve the lethargy of jet lag and boost your general wellbeing.
-Avoid heavy, fatty meals, and food that are high in sugar, and limit the amount of caffeine you drink.
-You may also wish to try taking a melatonin substitute to help you fall asleep at the right time.
+When you board a plane for a long flight, set your watch to the time zone of your destination.
+Try to sleep at the right time of day.
+Get up and move around if you feel sleepy during the day.
+When you arrive at your destination, try to stay awake until 10 pm and avoid napping during the day.
+Staying well hydrated and avoiding alcohol will help to relieve the lethargy of jet lag.
+Avoid fatty meals and foods that are high in sugar.
+Limit the amount of caffeine you drink.
+You could try taking a melatonin substitute to help you fall asleep at a time that’s best for you.

-The best way to quickly overcome jet lag is to try and adjust to your new regime.
-Be strict with yourself by avoiding napping in the day and staying awake until 10 pm.
-Try and eat meals regularly at the usual times of day, avoiding too much caffeine, alcohol or sugar.
-Drink plenty of water to stay hydrated and boost your energy levels.
+To quickly overcome jet lag, try and adjust to your new regime as soon as possible.
+Be strict with yourself by avoiding napping during the day.
+Stay awake until 10 pm to reset your sleep schedule.
+Try to eat meals regularly at the usual times of the day.
+Avoid too much caffeine, alcohol or sugar.
+Drink plenty of water to rehydrate, especially after a long flight!

-It is not advised to rely on sleeping pills to relieve jet lag, as these can lead to independence and are unlikely to aid your sleeping pattern in the long term.
-However, melatonin supplements are used widely to aid with jetlag.
-Rather than having a sedative effect, these supplement the body’s natural melatonin levels, tricking the body into thinking it is time to go to sleep and helping to keep it asleep for around 8 hours.
+Relying on sleeping pills to relieve jet lag can lead to dependence.
+It’s also unlikely sleeping tablets will help regulate your sleep cycle.
+However, melatonin is unlike other sleeping tablets.
+Rather than having a sedative effect, medicinal melatonin supplements the body’s natural melatonin levels, tricking your body into thinking it is time to go to sleep and helping to keep you asleep for around 8 hours.

 Most people will experience some jet lag when crossing multiple time zones at once.
 However, some people seem to find adjusting a lot easier than others, with some frequent flyers saying they never get used to it.
-Young children often seem to suffer the least, as they can adapt readily to a new routine, generally experience less stress and find it easier to fall asleep.
-Those who are used to sticking to a strict routine and are bothered by changes to their routine may find it harder to adjust.
-The severity of jet lag depends on the length of the flight, the number of time zones crossed, the direction of travel, and other variables including the number of intermediate stops and changes in the cabin pressure.
+Young children often seem to suffer the least, as they can readily adapt to a new routine, generally experience less stress and find it easier to fall asleep.
+Those who usually have a regular, strict routine may find it harder to adjust.
+The severity of jet lag depends on the length of the flight, the number of time zones crossed and the direction of travel.
+Other variables include the number of intermediate stops and changes in the cabin pressure.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers